andrewcz-se/llmlocal/README.md

 This project uses Docker and Docker Compose to run a local Qwen3 LLM (via Ollama) and query it with a separate Python script, also running in Docker.

+## **Pre-requisites**

+- You must have Docker installed and running.
+This projects aim is a quick development test to use Docker containers and Docker compose to run and query an LLM locally.
+[Download Docker](https://www.docker.com/)
+- For this project you need an Nvidia GPU to use GPU processing for the LLM.
+Use the CPU folders if you do not have an Nvidia GPU and want to use CPU processing

 ## **Project Structure**

 .